djuszczakk/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

  -->
 ### Responding to read and write value requests from server clients

-In order to react and respond to the read and write requsts from a client connected to the server running on the device, the callback functions needs to be set on the characteristics or on the descriptors.
+In order to react and respond to the read and write value requests from a client connected to the server running on the device, the callback functions need to be set on the characteristics or on the descriptors.

-To set a callback function for read or write request on a characteristic or descriptor:
+To set a callback function for read or write value request on a characteristic or a descriptor:

-1. Prepare a GATT service containing at least one characteristic or a characteristic with at least one descriptor, that can be read or write:
+1. Prepare a GATT service containing at least one characteristic or a characteristic with at least one descriptor, that can be read or written:
    ```
    var exampleDescriptor = {
       uuid: "0155",
-      /* Descriptor's permissions */
       readPermission: true,
       writePermission: true
    };